OrangeSquare420/grefur-sensor/README.md

 # 🛰️ Grefur Sensor – Open Hardware IoT Sensor Platform

-Welcome to the **Grefur Sensor** project – an open-source, modular sensor platform designed for flexibility, extensibility, and easy integration into MQTT-based IoT ecosystems.
+This is the main repository for **Grefur Sensor** project – an open-source, modular sensor platform designed for flexibility, extensibility, and easy integration into MQTT-based IoT ecosystems.
 Whether you're building environmental sensors, automation modules, or simple input/output devices – **Grefur's backplate** is the universal starting point.

 ---

 ## 🔧 Backplate – The Heart of the System

-The **Grefur Backplate** is a standardized, wall-mountable base that provides:

-- ✅ **Universal Mounting**: 60x80mm backplate with 2 screw holes for secure installation.
-- ⚡ **Cable Entry**: Rubber grommet at bottom center for power/data cables (8mm diameter).
+The **Grefur Backplate** will be standardized, with posibilites to be mounted on walls, cases, HVAC, outdoor +++:

-- 🧩 **Sensor Agnostic**: Any sensor module can be designed to snap or screw onto the backplate.
+- 🧩 **Sensor Extension**: Any sensor module schould be design for easy fit on the backplate
-- 🔧 **Wall Clearance**: Built-in 3mm clearance for back-side components or airflow.
-- 🎨 **Material**: Durable, textured ABS in matte white.
+- 🛠️ **Technology**: With ESP32 and ESP8622, the backplate is full of possibilites
+- 🌐 **Mentality**: Easy access for exposing measured values into the IoT enviroment

 > 🏗️ Developed and maintained by **Grefur AS**, the Backplate Specification is open and public.
 Anyone can design compatible sensors and modules.